TIM Group: Vivendi reduces its stake in the share capital

 Starting from 18 March 2025, Vivendi will progressively reduce its stake in the share capital from 23.75% to 18.4%.
 On 21 March 2025, this reduction of the share is communicated to CONSOB.

 On 28 March 2025, Poste Italiane buys 15% of Tim from the share held by Vivendi and increases the previous share held to 24.8%.
 The portion of the shares purchased by Poste Italiane cost approximately 684 million at 0.2975 euros per share.
 With this stock transaction, Poste Italiane becomes the majority shareholder of TIM Group.

 Poste Italiane majority shareholder

 As April 2025, Poste Italiane holds a 24.81% majority stake in TIM Group, while Vivendi's share has shrunk to 2.5%.
 On 14 April 2025, the sale of Sparkle to the MEF-Retelit consortium is completed.
 The transaction is expected to be concluded by the last quarter of 2025.

 On 24 June 2025, the 2024 financial statements were approved at the company meeting, and the company's corporate purpose was expanded.

+On 11 December 2025, Poste Italiane acquired Vivandi's remaining stake in Tim, increasing its stake to 27.32%.

+Refund of the Government Concession Fee

+On 20 December 2025, the Supreme Court of Cassation has confirmed the refund of the concession fee claimed for 1998, thus ending a dispute that had lasted over 20 years.
+The amount owed is equal to the original fee, just over €500 million, plus revaluation and accrued interest, for a total of just over €1 billion.

+Corporate and shares improving

+On 21 December 2025, extraordinary operations aimed at improving the company's corporate and shareholder structure are announced.
+Specifically, savings shares are converted into ordinary shares, guaranteeing shareholders a profit for participating in the transaction.
+Furthermore, the reinstatement of dividends on ordinary shares is announced.

+On 28 January 2026, the shareholders' meeting approved the conversion of savings shares into ordinary shares almost unanimously.
+Savings shareholders who opt for the optional conversion will receive one ordinary share and a cash payment of €0.12 for each savings share delivered.
+Those who opt for the mandatory conversion will receive one ordinary share and a cash payment of €0.04.
+Furthermore, a voluntary reduction in share capital from €11.79 billion to €6 billion was approved, with the difference allocated to the legal reserve and available equity reserve.

+These extraordinary operations consolidated the rise in the stock price.